sammaxfleet/thisorthatpp5/README.md

 It's a battle of style, which one is your taste?...
 Which then gives the users space to comment their opinion and connect with the 'This Or That' Community.

 This project was built as the final portfolio submission for the @codeinstitute higher national diploma full stack software development.
 The project has been split into 2 parts- the front end built with react and the back end API powered by Django rest frame work.

+# Linkt to Project

-More info on the back end readme can be found here -
+More info on the back end readme can be found here - https://github.com/sammaxfleet/THISORTHATAPI/blob/main/README.md

 Link to live site - https://thisorthatpp5-9e3adcfaf8e9.herokuapp.com/

 Link to the live API - https://thisorthatapi-56bb400a2b0e.herokuapp.com/